gtim/svelte-chess/README.md

 Methods for manipulating game/board state:

 * `move( san )`: Make a move programmatically.
 Argument is the move in [short algebraic notation](https://en.wikipedia.org/wiki/Algebraic_notation_(chess)), e.g. `Nf3`.
 Returns true if successful, or false if the move was illegal.
+* `load( fen )`: Loads a position from FEN.
+Throws an exception if the FEN could not be parsed.
 * `reset()`: Resets the game to the initial position.
 * `undo()`: Undoes the last move and returns it.
 * `toggleOrientation()`: Flips the board.